My Calling to This Work

 How I Work With Families

-Many families ask me when to hire an end-of-life doula or what's the difference between a doula and hospice.
-The truth is, I work alongside your existing care team.
-I enhance them with personalized support that medical settings simply can't provide.
+Many families ask me when to reach out or what's the difference between a doula and hospice.
+The truth is, I work alongside your existing care team, complementing medical care with personalized human support that clinical settings can’t always provide.

-I understand how overwhelming advance care directives and medical decisions can feel.
-I've sat through countless difficult conversations with families, and I know that what you often need most is someone who can listen without rushing, explain options without overwhelming you, and advocate for your wishes when you're too tired or emotional to speak up.
+I understand how overwhelming planning, directives, and medical choices can feel.
+I’ve sat through countless difficult conversations and know that what’s often needed most is someone who can listen without rushing, clarify options without overwhelming, and advocate for your wishes when you’re exhausted or uncertain.

-Whether you're supporting parents or children experiencing grief, managing caregiving stress, or trying to understand the dying process, I meet you exactly where you are.
-Some families need help with hospice coordination.
-Others want to create legacy projects.
-Many need someone to simply be present during the hardest moments.
+Whether you’re supporting aging parents, coping with illness, navigating hospice, or managing grief, I meet you exactly where you are.
+Some families need help with coordination; others want to create legacy projects.
+Many simply need presence and steadiness through difficult moments.

 I'm Here to Support You

-People often tell me they wish they'd known about end-of-life doulas sooner.
-They say it would have changed how they approached their loved one's illness or their own aging concerns.
-But I always remind them: it's never too late to start having these conversations or to get the support you need.
+People often tell me they wish they’d known about aging support and end-of-life doulas sooner.
+They say it would have changed how they approached a loved one’s illness or their own planning.
+I remind them: it’s never too late to begin these conversations or to get the support you need.

-Whether you're planning ahead, facing an immediate crisis, or processing grief after a loss, I'm here to help you navigate this journey with dignity and peace.
+Whether you’re planning ahead, facing a health crisis, or processing loss, I’m here to help you navigate this journey with clarity, dignity, and peace.

 Testimonials